danbovey/Get-Latest-Youtube-Videos/README.md

 Get-Latest-Youtube-Videos
 =========================

-A PHP site which loads videos from a YouTube channel
+A base PHP site for a YouTube channel webiste which can get a code from a URL or else display a homepage video